 3. Unmanned aircraft shall be permitted to be operated in day VMC conditions only.

-4. CAAN permission is required for all flights that are being conducted for aerial work subject to the approval of concerned Authority having jurisdiction over such aerial work.
+4. CAAN permission is required for all flights that are being conducted for aerial work subject to the approval of the concerned Authority having jurisdiction over such aerial work.

 5. If the operations are to be conducted in a Restricted or Prohibited area, prior approval from the concerned Authority is required before applying for CAAN permission.